Characteristics

 Why OscaR.cbls ?

-Developing a local search solution if often expensive because:
+Developing a local search solution is often expensive because:

 • Developing efficient constraint is complex as it relies on incremental constraint evaluation.